Are Lizards Poisonous or Venomous? (What You Need to Know

 For most of us, the lizards we see every day (like house geckos, anoles, or skinks) don’t have toxin, and they don’t pose any real danger to people or pets.

-What Makes People Think Lizards Are Dangerous?
+What Makes People Think Lizards Are Poisonous?

 It’s easy to see why lizards get a bad reputation.
 They move fast, they’ve got scales, and they can even drop their tails when threatened.